dhrumilp7255/dhrumilp7255/README.md

 <h2 align="center">⚡ What I Do</h2>

-I design and build **scalable, production-ready data pipelines** that transform raw, fragmented data into clean, reliable, analytics-ready datasets.
+I build and optimize data systems that power both operational workflows and executive decision-making.
+My work spans data engineering, analytics, and business intelligence.
 My work focuses on:

-- Architecting **ETL/ELT workflows** using Airflow and cloud-native tools
-- Designing **warehouse-ready data models** in BigQuery and Snowflake
+- Designing and optimizing ETL/ELT workflows and transformation pipelines across enterprise data environments
-- Optimizing complex SQL transformations for performance and accuracy
+- Tuning complex PL/SQL procedures and restructuring SQL logic to improve batch performance and reporting efficiency
-- Automating ingestion, masking, validation, and reporting pipelines
-- Delivering stakeholder-facing insights through Power BI and analytics dashboards
+- Developing stakeholder-facing dashboards in Power BI and Tableau to translate technical metrics into business insights

-I care deeply about **data reliability, maintainability, and performance** — ensuring that pipelines are not just built, but built to scale.
+- Performing root-cause and operational data analysis to identify inefficiencies and support strategic decisions

 From enterprise banking systems to healthcare data environments, I’ve worked on improving reporting accuracy, reducing manual overhead, and strengthening data integrity across systems.